Skip to content

 Before you jump into new tools or complex projects, I always recommend taking a really honest look at your current data landscape.
 Understand what information you're collecting, where it lives, and its current condition.
 Getting a clear picture of your starting point is fundamental to building an effective strategy and knowing where to focus your efforts first.

-"How exactly does strong data intelligence support and accelerate AI initiatives?"
+"How does data intelligence support AI initiatives?"

 Think of data intelligence as the essential groundwork for successful AI.
 AI models are only as good as the data they learn from.
 Strong data intelligence practices ensure that the data feeding your AI systems is accurate, reliable, and well-understood.
 This means your AI projects can deliver more trustworthy results, and you can move them from concept to production much more efficiently.